A crash guide!

 We haven’t had any formal performance management system in place in the past, and are still experimenting with how this looks in the new organisational structure.

 We want contributors to get high quality, timely feedback, but we also don’t want to fall back to leaning on team leads to do that.
 Another relevance of performance management is as a data point to make more objective compensation decisions.
-Right now this is a work in progress, and we’re experimenting with a few ideas, but we're looking to have something up and running by end of 2018.
+Right now this is a work in progress.

 We want to nurture a culture of idea meritocracy here, and we feel an obligation to spend Status’s funds wisely (with our single biggest expense being salaries).
 If a core contributor is consistently underperforming (measured by low reputation/credibility) we’ll move to end the formal working relationship (but they are very much welcome to contribute to Status through bounties or community activities).